nggit/tremolo-docs/configuration.md

 If you do not pass this parameter, the default value is `False`.

+### reload
+You can set this to `True` to enable worker reloading on code changes.
+Only Intended for development.

 ### ws
 To Disable built-in WebSocket support, you can set this to `False`.
 The default is `True` or enabled.